-The nativeRank feature produces a reasonably text ranking score which is computed at an acceptable performance, and is a good candidate for first phase ranking.
+The nativeRank feature produces a reasonable text ranking score which is computed at an acceptable performance, and is a good candidate for first phase ranking.
 The nativeRank feature is a linear combination of the normalized scores computed by the features nativeFieldMatch, nativeProximity, and nativeAttributeMatch.
 All these features are described in detail below.
 See the configuration properties section for how to configure the features.

 The nativeFieldMatch feature captures how well query terms match searched index fields by looking at the number of times a term occurs in a field and how early in the field it occurs.
 The significance and weight of the terms are also taken into account such that unusual terms give a higher rank contribution than common ones.